blambeau/viiite/doc/index.md

     {:ruby => "jruby 1.6.3",    :bench => :times, :tms => Bench::Tms(0.0149998664855957,0.0,0.0,0.0,0.0149998664855957) }
     {:ruby => "jruby 1.6.3",    :bench => :upto,  :tms => Bench::Tms(0.0120000839233398,0.0,0.0,0.0,0.0120000839233398) }

-### Comparing results
+### Reporting & Comparing results

-Bench comes with a few commands to compare benchmarking results.
-One of them is 'bench show', which simply taskes a sequence of hashes as input, and let you regroup and compare results easily:
+Bench comes with a few commands to report and compare benchmarking results.
+One of them is 'bench report', which simply taskes a sequence of hashes as input, and let you regroup and compare results easily.

 For example, suppose that we would like to compare the different iteration methods, per ruby version.
-Here is how it goes.
-First, we save benchmarking raw data to a file (to ensure that all comparisons are made on a common basis).
-Then, we play with 'bench show'.
+Here is how it goes:

-    $ rvm exec bench run bench_iteration.rb > /tmp/raw-data.rash
-    $ bench show /tmp/raw-data.rash --hierarchy --regroup=ruby,bench
+    $ rvm exec bench run bench_iteration.rb | bench report --hierarchy --regroup=ruby,bench
     +----------------+------------------------------------------------------------+
     | :ruby          | :measure                                                   |
     +----------------+------------------------------------------------------------+